Greece › Santorini › Fira vs Oia

 Fira vs Oia – Summary

-- Fira is the isalnd’s capital and the livelier village of the two with much more nightlife and shopping.
+- Fira is the island’s capital and the livelier of the two towns.
+It has the most nightlife, clubs, and mainstream shopping.

 Fira vs Oia – A Comparison